NoCapCbas/notes-app/README.md

 ## Endpoints

-- You will be able to reach the project at 0.0.0.0:80.
+- You will be able to reach the Django project at 0.0.0.0:80.
 This is the Nginx endpoint that interacts with Gunicorn at 0.0.0.0:8000

 - To validate that the static files are being served correctly, you can visit 0.0.0.0:80/admin.
 This endpoint will show you the admin page with the correct style used.
 Gunicorn does not serve static files, so if you visit 0.0.0.0:8000/admin - the admin page will pop up without the default style.